Skip to Main Content

 FAQ

-Fans can get single-game tickets and reserve season tickets for the 2022-23 season now by visiting the Wisconsin Herd ticket page and placing a deposit for standard seating or premium seating.
+Single game tickets are on sale now.
+Fans can reserve season tickets for the 2025-26 season by visiting the Wisconsin Herd ticket page and placing a deposit for standard seating or premium seating.

 How much will tickets cost?